-In addition, until the hearing and the issuance of the injunction, the one who has a legitimate interest (as above) may apply to the court for a Provisional Order (the provisional order is a "fast track" procedure which takes place usually within a couple of days and there is not a formal hearing.
+In addition, until the hearing and the issuance of the injunction, the above applicant may apply to the court for a Provisional Order (the provisional order is a "fast track" procedure which takes place usually within several days and there is not a formal hearing.
 The Judge examines the application, and it is at his/her discretion to order the provisional measures, until the hearing or until the issuance of the injunctions decision).
 When the hearing of the injunctions takes place, the court may keep the provisional order valid, or it can modify it, or it may revoke it as well.

 The provisional measures are valid until submitting to the court the rehabilitation agreement and cannot exceed 4 months from the decision or the provisional order.
-After that time limit, the provisional measures are void (under some conditions the above period may be extended, however the total period must not exceed the 6 months).
+After that time limit, the provisional measures are void (under some conditions the above period may be extended, only for the suspension of any enforcement of creditor's claims against the debtor, however the total period must not exceed 6 months).

-The competent court may revoke or modify the provisional measures at any time following a relevant application by anyone who has a legitimate interest.
+The competent court may revoke or modify the provisional measures at any time either ex officio or following a relevant application by anyone who has a legitimate interest.